saimtiaz/ur5_collision_avoidance/README.md

 1. IN DEVELOPMENT

 ## Point Cloud Cluster Extraction
-1. IN DEVELOPMENT
+This section will utilize Euclidean clustering to decompose the point cloud into clusters and planar objects This is optional as k-means clustering should be sufficient Please note this instruction set is incomplete as there are some additional steps to get the euclidean clusters working with the next section.

+1. Navigate and source to catkin_ws:
+    1. Launch the euclidean cluster extraction script:
+        ```bash
+        rosrun cluster cluster_extraction
+        ```

 ## Cluster to Collision Object Extraction
-1. This section will convert point cloud data into collision objects that are usable by CollisionIK
-1. This code will automatically populate CollisionIK with the collision objects
+This section will convert point cloud data into collision objects that are usable by CollisionIK This code will automatically populate CollisionIK with the collision objects using k-means clustering

 1. Navigate and source to catkin_ws: